d4n3sh/thedaneshproject/content/posts/2008-11-13-installing-adobe-air-and-twhirl-on-ubuntu-810-interpid.md

 ---
 Dropped my [TwitterFox][1] for [twhirl][2] today.
 Runs flawlessly on Ubuntu 8.10.

-Installation was a breeze, here&#8217;s the walkthrough.
+Installation was a breeze, here's the walkthrough.

 1. Download Adobe AIR Beta from <http://labs.adobe.com/downloads/air_linux.html>